Brian Friedman: Personal life

 In an early 2015 interview with Attitude magazine for its Love & Marriage commemorative special issue, Friedman and his partner, Daniel Brown, announced plans for their upcoming wedding.

 Friedman married his partner in February 2020.

 Friedman is a patron of the Urdang Academy.

 Awards

-Friedman has been nominated for 4 MTV Video Music Awards, 2 Music Video Production Awards, and 5 American Choreography Awards.
+Friedman has been nominated for five MTV Video Music Awards, two Music Video Production Association Awards and four American Choreography Awards.